SocialFinanceDigitalLabs/sf-fons-platform/infrastructure/environments/cloudformation/full/common/lambda/ecs_scale/README.md

 # Scaling Lambda

 ## Manual Process
-To pakcage this, do the following:
+To package this, do the following:

 1. If it doesn't exist, make the package directory
 ```commandline